davan690/davan690.github.io/_posts/2020-02-28-test-markdown.md

 ### Sorting images

-Images live in the
+Images live in the `./assets/img/` folder following the same rules as the beautiful jekyll template.

-- folder `./assets/img/`